aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

    | **Entity ID** | `Issuer URN`                  | `Azure AD Identifier` | `Entity ID` | `Entity ID` | `IdP Entity ID` | `Identity Provider Issuer`             | `Issuer URL`               |

 1. Paste the certificate from the IdP into the **Certificate** field.
-1. (Optional) Paste or upload a JSON file with configuration details for your IdP.
+1. Optional: Paste or upload a JSON file with configuration details for your IdP.
 1. Click **Next**.
 1. Configure the security options for this IdP: